May 6, 2025

 The user interface of CorelDRAW

 Once you’re in, you can start with templates for essentials like logos, brochures, menus, resumes, and most common design needs or create your own design from scratch.
-However, I found the templates to be very limited compared to what Canva and Adobe Express offer.
+However, it's clear that the templates are limited compared to what Canva and Adobe Express offer.
 But they still get the job done.

 Templates on CorelDRAW